codewordcreative/susty-icons/README.md

 ## What's so good about them

 They're designed to be efficient in data size and rendering.
 They are significantly smaller than almost all icon sets out there right now, which is what necessitated their creation and sparked the desire to make this an MIT licence project.
+Everything is created using stroke rather than fill to maximise efficiency: Unfortunately, most "line" icons out there are actually defining and drawing both sides of the line as a filled path.
+Messy.

 ## The alternative: HTML emojis